medialab/aime-core/presentation.md

 ### A MongoDB

-For a second view on already existing data.
+Because we had to create a new frontend...
+...and the dev couldn't bare using PHP/MYSQL

+*So we added a node.js and a mongo to the stack*

 ===

 ### Another MongoDB

-For textual references etc.
+*wrapped in a python Twisted server to bibliographic references*

 ===

-### A SQLite Databse
+### A SQLite Database

-For the blog's data.
+For the Ghost blog's data.

 ===

 ### A Microsoft Access Database

 Just kidding...
 (At least not on this project)

+===

+### Let's sum up !

 ===
 <!-- .slide: data-background="img/project.png" data-background-size="1000px" -->